kwang429/random-challenge/README.md

 `npm install`

+After installing the dependencies, create a copy of the `copy.env` file and rename it to `.env`.
+Here, you can fill in your personal database info for Postgres.
+If you want to use a new database instead of the default "postgres" db, you'll have to first create the database manually (either through the psql shell or a pg GUI).
+After that, upload the schema file using the terminal command:

+`psql [db_name] < db/schema.sql`

 Next, turn on the server by running this command and navigating to localhost:3000 on your browser (preferably Google Chrome):

 `npm start`